GrinonBarrett/Taksidos/Extras/Magic Accessories.md

 2 lbs.
 This satchel magically refills itself with a single "dose" after 1d20+1d12+16 hours.
 It can hold up to 5 "doses" of spores.
 When hurled, the spores function exactly like a *Burning Spores* spell with the user casting it as a wyrding regardless of whether they naturally have the capability or not.
 The tier of the spell is how many doses are required to be thrown.
 Additionally, anyone capable of casting spells while wearing the satchel are considered to know the spell.

+**Shining Helm**, $68,000
+Unique
+1.5 lb.
+A fine helm polished to perfection.
+When worn, *it emits bright light out 1 yard, fair light a yard beyond that, and dim light 1 foot beyond that.
+When the wearer is wounded, the reach of the bright light is extended by a number a of feet equal to the attack result.
+Qhen this occurs, it inflicts a rafiant attack against every creature within the bright light other than the wearer.

 **Sring**, $4,936
 Neg.
 A silver band of a ring which looks quite nice in the light.